Foxy Lady (Cher album)

-Foxy Lady is the eighth studio album by American singer-actress Cher, released in July 1972 by Kapp Records.
+Foxy Lady is the eighth studio album by American singer-actress Cher, released on July 10, 1972 by Kapp Records.
 Following the commercial success of the previous album Gypsies, Tramps & Thieves, Cher again collaborated with Snuff Garrett (producer), Al Capp (arrangements) and her then-husband Sonny Bono (co-producer).

-Foxy Lady was also the second and last record for Kapp.
-The album was also promoted on Cher's successful The Sonny & Cher Comedy Hour show.
+Foxy Lady was the second and last record for Kapp.
+The album was promoted on Cher's successful The Sonny & Cher Comedy Hour show.

-After its release, it was well received by critics, but unlike her previous effort Gypsies, Tramps & Thieves, had only moderate chart and sales success.
+It was well received by critics, but unlike her previous effort Gypsies, Tramps & Thieves, had only moderate chart and sales success.

 Album information

 When it was released, Foxy Lady was on the charts with two other Cher-related albums: Cher's Gypsies, Tramps & Thieves and Sonny & Cher's comeback album All I Ever Need Is You.
-This period was very successful for Cher, in which she established herself as a solo recording artist and also as a TV personality on (The Sonny & Cher Comedy Hour).
+This period was very successful for Cher, in which she established herself as a solo recording artist and as a TV personality (The Sonny & Cher Comedy Hour).
 During this period Snuff Garrett helped with Cher's records.

 Foxy Lady was produced mainly by Garrett; Bono was a co-producer for only three tracks: "A Song for You", a remake of Cher's 1969 Atco single "The First Time", penned by Bono, and "Don't Hide Your Love", the last single released from the album.

-These collaborations were so stress filled that Garrett resigned as producer after the album was finished.
-Bono then went on to produce Cher's next album Bittersweet White Light (MCA), which would be a commercial flop.
+These collaborations were so stress-filled that Garrett resigned as producer after the album was finished.
+Bono went on to produce Cher's next album, Bittersweet White Light (MCA), which would be a commercial flop.
 Garrett was then approached to return to record Half-Breed; he accepted with the condition that Bono not be involved.

 The opening track of the album is "Living in a House Divided", a song about divorce, but the album as a whole wasn't able to maintain the success of Cher's other early 1970s solo records.
 The album contains two covers, "A Song for You" and Hoyt Axton's "Never Been to Spain"; the latter had been a top-five hit in the US for rock band Three Dog Night before "The Way of Love".

 On this album, Cher again collaborated with Bob Stone, who had previously written the song "Gypsys, Tramps & Thieves".
-Two songs from the album were also later covered by American singer Maureen McGovern for her 1973 debut album The Morning After.
+Two songs from the album were later covered by American singer Maureen McGovern for her 1973 debut album, The Morning After.

 In 1976, when Cher was busy with the Cher TV show, a line of dolls was released by Mego Corporation.
 One outfit was dedicated to the album.
 The Foxy Lady outfit is in two pieces, a pink metallic with an overlaid black lace.
 This outfit also includes a black cape.

 In 1993, Foxy Lady and Cher's 1971 album Cher were reissued onto one CD called Cher/Foxy Lady, which features all tracks from both albums.
 The original Foxy Lady album in its entirety remains unreleased on compact disc.